micmarsh/password-check/README.md

 ## TODO

-Test case for `not-contains-repeats?`

 Combinators for `check`/`checker`
+* remove old ones entirely
+* start with one that returns first failed, then one that returns all failed

 All kinds of documentation
-* docstrings for each of the funcitons above, a note on length-range
+* docstrings for each of the funcitons listed above, a note on length-range
 * a section in here on ways to use `check`/`checker`

 ## License